posted on June 8, 2018

 Meet Heather Spindler.

 Heather is the oldest of three sisters who has trooped through life successfully.
 Other than dealing with personal challenges, she has progressed as an example to her younger siblings, by pursuing higher education at the college “The Ohio State University”.
-After graduating she was hired on full time as a pre-certification representative and has progressed to the current position as manager.
+After graduating she was hired full-time as a pre-certification representative and has progressed to the current position as manager.
 In her spare time, she enjoys bike riding and walks in the park.

 - What is your definition of a strong woman?
 My definition of a strong woman is one that is able to take care of herself and those around her (depending on her life situation), while also being able to identify when she needs to ask for help or get assistance.
 She is also one who continues to learn new things and is willing to teach others the strengths that she possesses.